-University debt obligations had an aggregated fair value of \$69.3 million and \$68.0 million at June 30, 2014 and 2013, respectively, and are included in other liabilities on the Consolidated Balance Sheets (see Note 5).
+University debt obligations had an aggregated fair value of \$76.6 million and \$69.3 million at June 30, 2015 and 2014, respectively, and are included in other liabilities on the Consolidated Balance Sheets (see Note 5).
 The fair value represents the estimated amount the University would be required to pay to terminate these agreements as of the respective fiscal year-end.
-The University recorded in the Consolidated Statements of Activities an unrealized loss of \$1.3 million in 2014 and an unrealized gain of \$41.2 million in 2013 due to changes in fair value of the swaps.
+The University recorded in the Consolidated Statements of Activities unrealized losses of \$7.3 million in 2015 and \$1.3 million in 2014 due to changes in fair value of the swaps.

-The aggregate notional amount of the swap agreements associated with University debt was \$395.3 million and \$425.7 million at June 30, 2014 and 2013, respectively.
+The aggregate notional amount of the swap agreements associated with University debt was \$380.3 million and \$395.3 million at June 30, 2015 and 2014, respectively.
 These swaps were entered into for the sole purpose of hedging interest payable on certain University VRDBs.
-The variable interest rates received by the University under the swap agreements are either 67% or 70% of oneor three-month LIBOR, while the fixed rates paid by the University range from 3.25% to 5.14%.
+The variable interest rates received by the University under the swap agreements are either 67% or 70% of oneor three-month London Interbank Offered Rates (LIBOR), while the fixed rates paid by the University range from 3.25% to 5.14%.
 Net swap payments made or received by the University are reported in interest expense in the Consolidated Statements of Activities.
-No collateral was called or posted during 2014 or 2013 with respect to these swap agreements.
+No collateral was called or posted during 2015 or 2014 with respect to these swap agreements.
 Furthermore, the University does not anticipate posting collateral pursuant to these swap agreements since there are no collateral thresholds applicable to the University given the University's current credit ratings.